aws/sagemaker-python-sdk/doc/api/training/smd_data_parallel_release_notes/smd_data_parallel_change_log.rst

 **Improvements**

--  Improved performance on a single node.
--  Improved performance on small clusters (2-4 nodes).
+-  Improved performance on a single node and small clusters (2-4 nodes).

 **Bug fixes**

--  Device selection for SageMaker.
 -  Enable ``sparse_as_dense`` by default for SageMaker distributed data parallel library for TensorFlow APIs: ``DistributedGradientTape`` and ``DistributedOptimizer``.